yogsototh/yblog/README.md

 If you want to use this blog for you.

+# INSTALL

-1. Clone the branch 'clean' from my repository
+1. Clone the branch 'clean' from my repository.
+   The `--depth=1` is highly recommended to make the download far shorter.

-        git clone http://github.com/yogsototh/yblog -b clean
+        git clone http://github.com/yogsototh/yblog -b clean --depth=1

 2. Configure your languages in `Config.hs`
 3. compile and launch preview

         ./preview

+## Content Initialization

-4. Add an avatar.png image in `Scratch/img/about`
+1. Add an avatar.png image in `Scratch/img/about`
-5. You might want to change `Multilang.lhs` inside `trads` to put your own translation.
+2. You might want to change `Multilang.lhs` inside `trads` to put your own translation.
-6. You might want to add some abbreviations time to time `Abbreviations.lhs`.
+3. You might want to add some abbreviations time to time `Abbreviations.lhs`.

+## Adding articles

-7. Create your own entries in `multi` (if you use different languages) or directly inside Scratch/
+Create your own entries in `multi` (if you use different languages) or directly inside Scratch/

+Inside multi, the line of your files are filtered the following way.
+If you work with three languages (say fr, en and de), then

+        This line will appear in all languages
+        fr: This line only in French
+        en: This line only in English
+        de: This line only in Deutch

+## Third services configuration

+### Google Analytics

-8. For google analytics, modify the identifier `UA-0000000-1` in `Scratch/js/index.js`
+Modify the identifier `UA-0000000-1` in `Scratch/js/index.js`

+### Disqus

-9. For the disqus commment modify the `disqus_shortname` value in `templates/post.html`.
+Modify the `disqus_shortname` value in `templates/post.html`.

+### Publish to github pages

-10. To publish to github pages, modify the github conf inside `publish.sh` and `fastpublish.sh`.
+To publish to github pages, modify the github conf inside `publish.sh` and `fastpublish.sh`.

-## Workflow
+# Workflow

 1. Open a terminal and type `./preview`
 2. edit content inside Scratch or multi